chaiNNer-org/chaiNNer/src/common/types/type-system.md

 E.g. `uint` is an alias for `int(0..Infinity)`.

 Aliases use the syntax as structure types with no fields.
 However, aliases and structures can never have the same name, so there is no ambiguity.

+Aliases also have definitions.
+E.g. `alias uint = int(0..Infinity)` is the definition for `uint`.

+### Generics

+Aliases currently do not support generics.
+The following describes how generic aliases will function if implemented.

+Generic aliases use the same instantiation syntax as structures.

+E.g. given the generic alias definition `alias RgbImage { width: uint, height: uint } = Image { width: width, height: height, channels: 3 }`, the instantiations `RgbImage`, `RgbImage { width: uint }`, and `RgbImage { width: uint, height: uint }` will also resolve to the type `Image { width: uint, height: uint, channels: 3 }`.

+Just like with structures, all generic arguments/fields are optional and may be given in any order.

 ## Built-in type definitions